-- 6.3 There is significant evidence regarding public use of the route over a period of some decades. - 6.4 There appears to be sufficient evidence to raise a reasonable allegation that a public right of way subsists over the route identified and clarified over the land at Clayton Fields. - 6.5 There has been no submission by the current landowner in this investigation to the council to dispute the existence of public rights over the land relating to the evidence from users. - 6.6 There is clearly a conflict of evidence in the council's possession.
-The history of Clayton Fields is lengthy, complex and has been subject to test in the Supreme Court already.
+6.3 There is significant evidence regarding public use of the route over a period of some decades.

+- There appears to be sufficient evidence to raise a reasonable allegation that public rights of way subsist over the routes identified and clarified over the land at Clayton Fields shown in the plan at App Z. - 6.5 There has been no submission by the current landowners in this investigation to the council to dispute the existence of public rights over the land relating to the evidence from users. - Clayton Fields is lengthy, complex and has been subject to test in the Supreme Court already.
 There is no incontrovertible evidence adduced that a public right of way cannot be reasonably alleged to subsist in relation to the application 183.
 If an order is made and opposed then the Secretary of State may consider it appropriate to call for a public inquiry to assess the evidence, with witnesses giving evidence in person and open to cross examination, allowing for a more detailed examination if required.
-Although taking the matter of TVG to the Supreme Court in 2014, the current landowner has yet to offer evidence or legal argument during this investigation to dispute the existence of public rights of way.

-- 6.7 In the circumstances it appears reasonable to conclude that a reasonable allegation has been made that a public right of way subsists.
-The appropriate status should be reflected in any order made. - 6.8 In conclusion, officers consider that there is sufficient evidence to consider that an Order to modify the Definitive Map and Statement should be made to record a public footpath under Section 53(3)(c)(i) of the Wildlife and Countryside Act 1981 over the Clayton Fields land as shown in appended plan at App Y between points A B. - 6.9 If an order is made and objections made which are not withdrawn, it must be forwarded to the Secretary of State to make a decision.
-In that event, a public inquiry may be considered to be the preferred process to assist in a final determination of this matter, allowing for evidence to be given in person, where it would be open to cross-examination. - 6.10 Section 53 (3) c (i) requires the council to make an order to modify the definitive map when evidence is discovered which shows "a right of way which is not shown in the map and statement subsists or is reasonably alleged to subsist over land in the area to which the map relates, being a right of way such that the land over which the right subsists is a public path, a restricted byway or, subject to section 54A, a byway open to all traffic;".
-Officers consider that this test is satisfied.
+Although taking the matter of TVG to the Supreme Court in 2014, the current landowner has yet to offer evidence or legal argument during this investigation to dispute the existence of public rights of way. - 6.7 In the circumstances it appears reasonable to conclude that a reasonable allegation has been made that public rights of way subsist.
+The appropriate status should be reflected in any order made. - 6.8 In conclusion, officers consider that there is sufficient evidence to consider that an Order to modify the Definitive Map and Statement should be made to record public footpaths under Section 53(3)(c)(i) of the Wildlife and Countryside Act 1981 over the Clayton Fields land as shown in appended plan at App Z. - 6.9 Officers consider that there is insufficient evidence to support the making of an order for the increased width of footpath Huddersfield 345. - 6.10 If an order is made and objections made which are not withdrawn, it must be forwarded to the Secretary of State to make a decision.
+In that event, a public inquiry may be considered to be the preferred process to assist in a final determination of this matter, allowing for evidence to be given in person, where it would be open to cross-examination.

+- 6.11 Section 53 (3) c (i) requires the council to make an order to modify the definitive map when evidence is discovered which shows "that a right of way which is not shown in the map and statement subsists or is reasonably alleged to subsist over land in the area to which the map relates, being a right of way such that the land over which the right subsists is a public path, a restricted byway or, subject to section 54A, a byway open to all traffic;".
+Officers consider that this test is satisfied. - 6.12 Officers consider that there is insufficient evidence before the council to merit recording a greater width for the 187 application route of footpath 345, under section 53 (3) c (iii) of the 1981 Act.
+Although members of the public may have enjoyed a greater width, there is a paucity of evidence before members.
+Although not relevant to consideration of this matter, officers would note that the intention of the landholder is to dedicate additional width as part of a public path order for the site, as already subject to the sub-committee's decision of October 2017.
+Such inclusion would improve protection of route Huddersfield 345.